-All of these programs are vital to our community.
-Community Board 8 (CB8) is responsive to residents' concerns about sanitation and the environment.
+All the above.
+Community Board 8 Manhattan is responsive to residents' concerns about sanitation and the environment.
 We receive numerous complaints and are trying to be responsive to our residents and businesses about sanitation and the environment.
 We continue to be concerned about the lack of corner baskets and request additional baskets which should be emptied on a more frequent basis.
-We strongly urge additional enforcement of commercial property owners who fail to clean their sidewalk 18 inches from the curb into the street with emphasis on East 86th Street between Lexington and Second Avenues.
+We strongly urge additional enforcement of commercial property owners who fail to clean their sidewalk and 18 inches from the curb into the street with emphasis on East 86th Street between Lexington and Second Avenues.
 We also need more garbage collections and street cleanings in an integrated approach to a cleaner community.
 We support more frequent sanitation inspections and efforts to consistently maintain presentable clean-swept sidewalks and streets.